observingClouds/xbitinfo/paper.md

 accordingly.
 Xbitinfo provides additional tools to visualize the information histograms and to make informed decisions on the real information threshold that is subsequently used as the preserved precision during the compression of arrays of floating-point numbers.
-In contrast, the false information is rounded to zero using bitrounding.
-Lossless compression subsequently exploits the high compressibility from tailing zero mantissa bits.
-Xbitinfo's functionality supports xarray datasets to interact with a range of common input and output dataformats, including all numcodecs compression algorithms.
+In contrast, the false information is rounded to zero using bit rounding.
+Lossless compression subsequently exploits the high compressibility from trailing zero mantissa bits.
+Xbitinfo's functionality supports xarray datasets and therefore a range of common input and output data formats, and all numcodecs compression algorithms.

 # Statement of need

 The geosciences, similar to other research fields, are generating more and more data both through simulations and observations.
-At the same time, data storage solutions have not increased at the same pace.
-In addition, more and more data is stored in the cloud and egress fees and network speeds are more and more of a concern.
+At the same time, data storage capacity has not kept pace.
+In addition, data is increasingly stored in the cloud where egress fees and network speeds are a concern.
 Compression algorithms can help to reduce the pressure on these components significantly and are therefore commonly used.

 Lossless compressors like Zlib or Zstandard encode datasets exploiting redundancies without losing any information.
 This is often unnecessarily conservative as not all the bits are meaningful, i.e. they do not contain real information.
-They often encode unnecessarily high precision of floating-point numbers, several orders of magnitude higher than the uncertainty of the data (arising from e.g. model, numerical, observational or rounding errors) itself.
-Lossy compression is therefore often used, sacrificing bits with little to no real information, and from image and audio compression, JPEG and MP3 are two promintent examples.
+They often encode floating-point numbers with unnecessarily high precision, several orders of magnitude higher than the uncertainty of the data
+(arising from, for example, model, numerical, observational or rounding errors) itself.
+Lossy compression is therefore often used, sacrificing bits with little to no real information, and from image and audio compression, JPEG and MP3 are two prominent examples.
 Geospatial data lacks a similarly widely accepted compression standard.

 JPEG and MP3 use perceptual models of the human visual and auditory system to decide on whether